Will Goo Gone Remove Plasti Dip? (Solved)

 What is the Best Plasti Dip Remover?

-The manufacturer of plasti dip recommends that peeling it off is the best and safest method.
+The manufacturer of Plasti Dip recommends that peeling it off is the best and safest method.
 However, we all know how creative DIY car detailers can be.

 They are the guys who invented the use of Goo Gone, WD40, pressure washers, and a bunch of other things.
 The ideal method of removing plasti dip depends on your preferences as the car owner.